vildeka/Bioinformatics_diary/index.md

-**Entry 16.02.2018**

-Hi
+#*Entry 16.02.2018*

-So yesterday was the first course day of KB8024.
+Yesterday was the first course day of KB8024.
 I made my first GitHub account and learnt how to add, commit and push which is as I understand it the most imporatnt commands when using GitHub.

 GitHub works two ways. you can either make a repository online and clone it to your computer.
 OR you can create the repository on your computer and then add, commit and push the new repository to GitHub.

-Make a repository localy:
+_Make a repository localy:_
 ```
 $ mkdir diary
 $ cd diary